All about Jim... Jim Jagielski that is.

 Since then Jim has made developer and porting contributions (most of them significant) to numerous Open Source projects, including Talean, Perl, sendmail, BIND/named, PHP, xntpd, GNU, cgiwrap and FreeBSD.
 He's also written a lot of independent code, a sampling of which can be found here.
 He is most likely best known as a long-time (almost "charter") core developer of Apache, after having helped develop the later versions of NCSA's httpd server.
 Jim is a member and Director of the Apache Software Foundation which he co-founded.
 For 8 years Jim held the role of Executive Vice Presisent and Secretary of the ASF; for 3 years he was Chairman and he currently serves as President.

 In 1994 Jim started jaguNET Access Services, LLC, a successful and acknowledged ISP and Web Hosting company based in Maryland.
 Jim also served as partner for OneStopSite, LLC, a Web Technologies firm and was CTO for Zend Technologies, USA, the engine behind PHP for e-business.
 Jim also served as CTO for Covalent Technologies, and with the merger of Covalent and SpringSource held the title of Chief Architect and Chief Open Source Officer.
 With the acquisition of SpringSource by VMware, he served as Senior Engineer.
-Currently, Jim works for Red Hat under the office of the CTO as Consulting Software Engineer.
+After a 5 year stint at Red Hat, Jim worked for Capital One as a Sr. Distinquished Engineer and then at ConsenSys as their Head of Open Source.
+From there he headed the OSPO at Uber and now Salesforce.
 He also speaks at conferences in addition to being an independent consultant.
 Jim's written several magazine articles, has served as technical reviewer for a coupla 'Net books.
-Jim is a director for the Outercurve Foundation as well as secretary; In March 2011, he was appointed to the board of OSI.
-He also serves on some advisory boards as well, such as the Advisory Board for the Open Source Software Institute.
-Jim is also active with the Maryland State BoyChoir, in which he has 2 sons in the choir, and serves as Proctor and Member of the Board.
+He has served on a number of FOSS boards, including Apache, OSI and OuterCurve.

 Jim used to be an editor on Slashdot, heading the Apache and Web section.
 He also had a monthly column in Web Techniques, called At Your Server, all about server-base infrastructure.
 When WT changed to New Architect, Jim provided occasional featured articles.
 If you'd like to see a (small) sample of his work, it is available here.